datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 - When we use ORDER BY, it always appears as the last line of the query {{3}}

+- We can order by columns that don't appear in the select list ( as long as they exist in the table, we can order by them) {{3}}

 `@script`
 To order our results, we simply list the columns we want to sort by.
-If we choose more than one column to order by, the results are sorted by the first column, then the subsequent columns, in order.
+If we choose more than one column, the results are sorted by the first column, then the subsequent columns, in order.

 Note that ORDER BY appears below the FROM section of the query.